gabber-dev/sdks-ts/packages/client-react-native/README.md

 }
 ```

-See our [full Expo example](https://github.com/gabber-dev/example-react-native-expo/tree/main) for usage details.
+See our [Full Expo Example](https://github.com/gabber-dev/example-react-native-expo/tree/main) for usage details.

 Join our [Discord](https://discord.gg/kHuuscKA) for support, feature requests, and quesions.